flamboyantpenguin/blog/_posts/2025-01-15-SoundEncodingSystem.md

 in the area.

 ![Sample Event Instance](/Sample_Event_Instance.png)
+_Representation of a sample event ‘Under the tree with a girl’_

 The emotion linked to this event could be complex, perhaps a mix of joy, thrill etc. We can call it romance for now.
 Now if this person experiences something like bird chirping (preferably of the